MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 In addition, the 2054 error code is renamed from InvalidGrainForHistoricQualityScoreColumns to InvalidGrainForHistoricalQualityScoreColumns.

 #### <a name="reporting-internalcolumns"></a>Internal Columns
-The *BusinessCategoryId*, *BusinessCategoryName*, *BusinessListingId*, and *BusinessListingName* values are removed from the [AdPerformanceReportColumn ](../reporting-service/adperformancereportcolumn.md), [AdGroupPerformanceReportColumn ](../reporting-service/adgroupperformancereportcolumn.md), and [KeywordPerformanceReportColumn](../reporting-service/keywordperformancereportcolumn.md) value sets.
+The *BusinessCategoryId*, *BusinessCategoryName*, *BusinessListingId*, and *BusinessListingName* values are removed from the [AdPerformanceReportColumn](../reporting-service/adperformancereportcolumn.md), [AdGroupPerformanceReportColumn](../reporting-service/adgroupperformancereportcolumn.md), and [KeywordPerformanceReportColumn](../reporting-service/keywordperformancereportcolumn.md) value sets.
 These columns were previously only available for internal use.

 ### <a name="reporting-newfeatures"></a>New Features